Duration: at least one week

 Explore Negril's bohemian West End

 Half Moon Beach is one of the best-kept secrets in the Negril area.
-This tranquil private beach is located 10 minutes north of Negril and offers visitors a chance to get away from it all and relax in beautiful surroundings.
-No vendors are allowed on the beach, so you can swim, sunbathe or enjoy the serene setting without being interrupted by salespeople.
+This tranquil private beach is located 10 minutes north of Negril and offers you a chance to get away from it all and relax in beautiful surroundings.

 You can visit Half Moon Beach on a day trip, stop for a meal, rent a cabin, or camp on the property.
 Plenty of activities keep you busy, or you can relax and soak up the atmosphere.
 Half Moon Beach is a perfect choice if you’re looking for a relaxed and peaceful place to stay in Negril.
 There is also a restaurant to feed you!
 It’s best to visit Half-moon beach by taxi.